Vladimir-csp/uwsm/README.md

 This is an experiment in creating a versatile tool for launching any standalone Wayland WM with environment management and systemd integration.

 WIP.
 Use at your onw risk.
+Breaking changes are being introduced.
+See commit messages.

 ## Concepts and features